orcasgit/python-healthvault/docs/overview.rst

 your web application will start by redirecting your user to the HealthVault APPAUTH link to authorize your app to access their data.
 You can call :py:meth:`healthvaultlib.HealthVaultConn.authorization_url` to get the URL to send them to.
+If you know which person's data you want and the HealthVault record ID for that person, you can request access to that specific person's data.
 When that's done, HealthVault will redirect the user back to a URL in your app, passing an `auth token
 <http://msdn.microsoft.com/en-us/library/ff803620.aspx#APPAUTH>`_.